Detecting quantum spin liquid on Kitaev model through a superconducting junction: Spin current evaluation

 Summing the three correlation functions, we obtain

 where $\tilde{D}^{-+}(\nu)=\sum_i\tilde{D}_{ii}^{-+}(\nu)$, and

 establishes a weight function that incorporates the electronic contribution to the spin current injection.
-It is advantageous to express $W(\nu)=Z_{SC}(\nu)W_{NM}(\nu)$ and distinguish the superconducting contribution from the normal-metal regime, which is determined by taking the limit $\Delta\to 0$.
-Consequently, $Z_{SC}$ serves as a renormalization function that accounts for the reduction in spin current attributed to transport by superconducting quasiparticles.
-To prevent spurious divergences in the evaluation of $W_{SC}$, we substitute $E$ with $E+i\Gamma$, in which $\Gamma$ represents the Dynes phenomenological parameter included to quantify the influence of pair-breaking processes \cite{prb94.144508,prb97.014517}, and consider the real part of $Z_{SC}$.
-Figure (\ref{fig.ZSC}) illustrates the behavior of $Z_{SC}$ for different temperatures.
-The most significant superconducting effects are observed for $0.26J\lesssim\hbar\nu\lesssim 0.50J$, whereas $\hbar\nu\gtrsim 0.5J$, $Z_{SC}\approx1$, and $W(\nu)$ tend to converge towards $W_{NM}(\nu)$.
-Furthermore, the Bose-Einstein distribution $[e^{\beta(\hbar\nu-\Delta\mu)}-1]^{-1}$ included in Eq. (\ref{eq.Fmp}) guarantees that significant contributions to the integral are restricted to $\hbar\nu\lesssim0.5J$.
-At the critical temperature, the weight function characteristic of normal metal can be approximated using an exponential saturation curve, leading to an outcome of $W_{NM}(\nu)\approx 2-e^{-5\hbar\nu/J}$, and yielding a relative root mean square error of $0.73$ percent.
+At $T = T_c$, the SC gap vanishes and the function $W(\nu)$ reduces to a simpler form, denoted as $W_{NM}(\nu)$, which is approximately constant for $\hbar \nu \gg \Delta_F$.
+In order to avoid unphysical divergences in the evaluation of $W(\nu)$, we substitute $E$ with $E+i\Gamma$, in which $\Gamma$ is the Dynes phenomenological parameter introduced to account for the effects of pair-breaking processes \cite{prb94.144508,prb97.014517}, and we take only the real part of $\rho(E + i\Gamma)$.
+Figure (\ref{fig.W}) illustrates the behavior of $W(\nu)$ for different temperatures and $\Delta\mu=2\Delta_F$.
+The lower bound on the energy is determined by the Kitaev energy gap, which demands the condition $\hbar\nu \geq \Delta_F$, as discussed in detail in the following section.
+At the critical temperature, the weight function characteristic of normal metal can be approximated using an exponential saturation curve, leading to an outcome of $W_{NM}(\nu)\approx 1.9(1-0.5)e^{-0.2\hbar\nu/\Delta_F}$, and yielding a relative root-mean-square error of $0.90$ percent.

 Note that, in the normal phase, the energy $E_\sigma$ is replaced by $\xi_\sigma$, allowing the Fermi-Dirac distribution to be approximated by a step function near $\mu_\sigma$, due to the condition $\epsilon_\sigma\approx \epsilon_F\gg k_BT$ (at room temperature), which allows us to simplify the $\tilde{F}^{-+}(0)$ correlation function.
 On the other hand, in the SC state, $E_\sigma$ is of the same order as the superconducting gap, rendering the step function approximation inapplicable.